Loading lesson…

 The big idea: Bayesian thinking is just honest updating.
 Once you train the habit, news and claims become much easier to calibrate.

-What is the core idea behind "Bayesian Reasoning for Everyday Life"?
+What is the main idea of "Bayesian Reasoning for Everyday Life"?

-Which best describes the scope of "Bayesian Reasoning for Everyday Life"?
+Which concept is most central to "Bayesian Reasoning for Everyday Life"?